 High-speed In-line Blower and Integrated Hybrid Controller for a Space Application Driven by a Permanent Magnet Motor on Active Magnetic Bearings

-NASA, an independent agency of the U.S. federal government responsible for aeronautics and space research, was seeking to procure a next generation blower system for an exploration class CO2 removal system, which will be installed and tested on the international Space Station (ISS).
+NASA, an independent agency of the U.S. federal government responsible for aeronautics and space research, was seeking to procure a next-generation blower system for an exploration class CO2 removal system, which will be installed and tested on the International Space Station (ISS).
 The blower is a subcomponent of a larger system that processes the cabin air to remove carbon dioxide and maintain a breathable environment for the ISS inhabitants.

 Calnetix proposed using a high-speed permanent magnet motor on active magnetic bearings (AMBs) in an integral housing as a replacement to the existing blower.
 Calnetix machines on AMBs have been in operation for over 17 years in highly demanding applications.
-The company’s proven technology and know-how was applied to the NASA development.
+The company’s proven technology and know-how was applied to NASA development.

 Calnetix designed and built a blower system, which includes a compact Momentum™ In-line Blower on magnetic bearings and an integrated Continuum™ Dual Controller to drive the blower.
 The in-line blower consists of a centrally located five-axis Powerflux™ AMB system, backup bearings, an overhung Magnaforce™ permanent magnet motor and a centrifugal impeller in a very compact package.
 Magnetic bearings were used in place of conventional bearings to significantly increase the performance, reliability and lifespan of the system due to frictionless operation.
-AMBs also operate at very high speed, are tolerant to particle contaminants and provide oil-free and maintenance-free operation.
+AMBs also operate at very high speed, are tolerant to particle contaminants, and provide oil-free and maintenance-free operation.

 The dual controller consists of a Variable Speed Drive (VSD) for the motor and an AMB controller in a single compact package that supports speeds up to 60,000 RPM.
 Calnetix's AMBs were used to eliminate lubrication and rotating drag losses in the system.
 High-efficiency and high-speed switching technology for both the VSD and AMB controls were factored into the design.
 Two independent digital signal processors (DSPs), one dedicated for the VSD and a second for the AMB were used to achieve a fail-safe operation.